An Annuity Can Be a Safe, Smart Choice for Wealth Protection…

 Other things of which you should be aware

 - Always check out the issuing company for stability and claims-paying ability.
-At Living Wealthy financial we contract only with top rated carriers who have a history of financial stability.
+At Living Wealthy Financial we contract only with top rated carriers who have a history of financial stability.

 - Before doing changing from one annuity to another, be sure to do a thorough analysis of surrender charges (if applicable), sales commissions, fees, and potential tax liability.
-If you are considering changing annuities, we will be happy to offer you a free consultation to help you make the right decisions.
+If you are considering changing annuities, we will be happy to offer you a no obligation consultation to help you make the right decisions.

-- If you are using an annuity as a way to create an inheritance for a beneficiary, be sure to consult with a financial planner to find the best kind of annuity for that purpose
+- If you are using an annuity as a way to create an inheritance for a beneficiary, be sure to consult with a financial professional to find the best kind of annuity for that purpose

 While passing through this lifetime one may have the good fortune to meet and know an extraordinary person.
 That happened to me a number of years ago when I met Teresa Kuhn!
 She is a delightful person, full of essential knowledge, wisdom, sound values and professional expertise.
 What a joy it has been for me to work with such a lovely lady for these many years.
 She gives me hope for the future!
 I highly recommend her services and advice to all.
 She can change your financial life dramatically!